 Students will be required to submit an Emergency Medical Information form that details a student’s emergency contact, allergies, and medical insurance prior to leaving on a SERVE trip.
 Students who do not have their own medical insurance will be required to purchase short-term insurance.
 Faith Ventures Travel Services provides affordable plans.

-*If a student or a parent or guardian of a student has any additional questions concerning SERVE, please submit them in an email to Student Services at firstname.lastname@example.org, and all questions will be answered as soon as possible.
+*If a student or a parent or guardian of a student has any additional questions concerning SERVE, please email Student Services, and all questions will be answered as soon as possible.